 Cambridgeshire Thrives project funding is designed to allow providers to bid for a higher level of funding to support learners with multiple barriers or more intensive programmes of delivery.
 Throughout the year we will identify key areas where there is a need for an intervention.
 This intervention will be advertised as a Theme.
 Providers can apply for multiple Themes.
 Providers will be required to provide detailed costings per learner on the application form.
 The Adult Learning and Skills panel will review these applications and may be in touch to clarify or negotiate any aspects of the application before the contract is awarded.

 Priorities for this funding stream are:

-• Learners – those furthest from learning and on the Targeted Provision list
+• Learners – those furthest from learning and on the Targeted Provision Criteria 2018-2019 list

-• Funding amount will be confirmed in LOT description
+• The funding available will be confirmed in LOT description

 • Clear alignment to address one or more of the following: